brandonchinn178/brandonchinn178.github.io/docs/_posts/2023-05-03-services-design-pattern.md

 * **Effects**
     * Effect systems (like `polysemy` or `eff`) are a newer method of managing effects.
 Similar to RIO, it uses one hardcoded monad with a polymorphic context containing the set of effects allowed.
     * Effect systems seem to be the closest competition to the Services design for writing unit tests with mocked effects.
 You could use `reinterpret` to stub the operations the unit test cares about and pass through all other operations.
-    * Like RIO, effect systems also don't help when defining functions with business logic running in a `SqlTransaction` monad.
+    * ~~Like RIO, effect systems also don't help when defining functions with business logic running in a `SqlTransaction` monad.~~
-    * The main downside with effect systems is they haven't been used as much in real world systems.
-One major question is how good their performance is (possibly getting improved with GHC 9.6's support for delimited continuations).
+    * The main downside with effect systems is they haven't been used as much in real world systems. ~~One major question is how good their performance is (possibly getting improved with GHC 9.6's support for delimited continuations).~~
+    * _Thanks to [u/arybczak](https://www.reddit.com/r/haskell/comments/136e6vt/comment/jiq8ovb/) for clearing up some of these points_

 ## Final thoughts